awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-vpc.md

 Placing an Amazon ES domain within a VPC enables secure communication between Amazon ES and other services within the VPC without the need for an internet gateway, NAT device, or VPN connection\.
 All traffic remains securely within the AWS Cloud\.
 Because of their logical isolation, domains that reside within a VPC have an extra layer of security when compared to domains that use public endpoints\.

-To support VPCs, Amazon ES places an endpoint into either one or two subnets of your VPC\.
+To support VPCs, Amazon ES places an endpoint into one, two, or three subnets of your VPC\.
 A *subnet* is a range of IP addresses in your VPC\.
-If you enable [multiple Availability Zones](es-managedomains.md#es-managedomains-multiaz) for your domain, Amazon ES places an endpoint into two subnets\.
-The subnets must be in different Availability Zones in the same region\.
+If you enable [multiple Availability Zones](es-managedomains.md#es-managedomains-multiaz) for your domain, each subnet must be in a different Availability Zone in the same region\.
 If you only use one Availability Zone, Amazon ES places an endpoint into only one subnet\.

 The following illustration shows the VPC architecture for one Availability Zone\.